 Source: 1000 Logos

-Since it had been 15 years since Mozilla Firefox had had a major overhaul of its image, the company decided in 2018 to test the waters.
-They decided to show different options of their new design.
+Since it had been 15 years since Mozilla Firefox had had a major overhaul of its image, the company decided in 2018 to test the waters, which is a great idea if you want to ensure having a good logo to present.
+They decided to show different options of their new design and visual identity.
 They do not just want to change their main logo but also create a whole new family of icons consistent with the brand.
 This last point was Slack’s main argument during their redesign earlier this year.

 Two designs have been shown to the public so far and they are very promising.
-Once again we find it a minimalist appearance with warm colors.
+Once again we find it a minimalist appearance with warm colors like orange.
 We should know more about this redesign very soon, at least we hope!

-The new logo has been revealed!
+The new Firefox emblem has been revealed!
 The red panda and the Earth have disappeared and the final result is quite minimalistic.
 What do you think of it?
-Do you like its warm color choice?
+Do you like its warm color choice and gradient shades?

 In conclusion, as you may have noticed, you never know where a company will be in 10 years.
 Will it be declining, thriving, or will it have disappeared?
 Netscape's evolution to Mozilla Firefox is a good example of the importance of adapting to your environment in order to survive.
 It is the same for your image.
 You must always make sure you are up to date so as not to lose market share to competitors!